mrcashe/tau/README.md

 If you do not planning to use built libraries, you may not install the package, all binaries are capable to run from the *./bin/* subdirectory.
+> If you didn't run `make install` and using separate build directory, the
+> fallback icon theme will not be accessible by test applications so you will
+> see the black boxes on the buttons instead of icons.
+To resolve this, you
+> can create symbolic link to the *./share/* subdirectory within Source Tree manually:
+> `ln -s /path/to/tau/share share`.

 ## Using Built Libraries